rarebreed/excursor/notebooks/learn-mojo/mojo-notes.md

 After an assignment, the variable on the right hand side (RHS) is still available.
 This is like a rust type that implements the `Copy` trait.
 If a rust type does not implement the `Copy` trait, then the variable RHS would have been _moved_ into the variable on the left hand side (LHS).

+In rust, you don't have a choice whether a move will happen or not.
+So this begs a couple of questions:

+- What happens if you have neither a `__copyinit__` or `__moveinit__` defined?
+- Why wouldn't you want a `__moveinit__` (or `__copyinit__`) defined?
-But what exactly is moved?
+- What exactly is moved?

+To answer the questions above, we need to consider what a variable _really_ is.

 ### A variable's multiple identities

-This is not specific mojo, but is required understanding nevertheless.
-This knowledge will help in understanding how and why copy and move constructors may or may not be needed.
+This is not specific to mojo, but is required understanding nevertheless.
+This knowledge will help in understanding how and why copy and move constructors may or may not be needed in low-level system's programming languages such as mojo, rust, or C++.

 Typically, in high level languages, when we think of a variable, we only think about the data that it represents.
 The variable **is** the data is how we tend to think of it.
 But sometimes, this way of thinking gets us in trouble.
 A